trevorvanatta44-ux/VIP-Recovery-Network-Forensics/README.md

 - Communication Sequence Reconstruction
 - MITRE ATT&CK Mapping

-## Investigation Methodology
+## Investigation Workflow

-This investigation followed a structured digital forensic methodology focused on network traffic analysis.
 The investigation began by reviewing the packet capture before identifying the compromised workstation using endpoint statistics.
 Network traffic was then examined across DNS, HTTP, SMTP, TLS, and TCP protocols to analyze the observed network activity, identify external systems contacted by the compromised workstation, reconstruct the observed network communication sequence, and extract indicators of compromise (IOCs).
 The resulting findings were documented and mapped to the MITRE ATT&CK framework.

 ## Detection & Analysis Workflow